groupgets/GetThermal/README.md

 ## Build GetThermal

 GetThermal is a QT qmake project.
-So all you have to do now is fire up QTCreator, open the project file, and hit run.
+So all you should have to do now is to fire up QTCreator, open the project file, and hit run.

+### OSx Qt-Creator build prerequisites
+If Qt Creator fails to run the application due to errors with linking the proper ImageIO.framework or libjpeg version, go to Projects -> Run -> Run Environment and edit the DYLD_FRAMEWORK_PATH and DYLD_LIBRARY_PATH by adding

+        /System/Library/Frameworks/ImageIO.framework/Resources:

+to the beginning of the line.

+### Via Command Line
 You can also build from the command line:

     qmake # or depending on your installation, maybe ~/Qt/5.7/clang_64/bin/qmake make